-- The Council will still process the personal data without consent. - The processing involves the performance of a contract, which includes the provision of a service. - There is an imbalance of power between the Council and the data subject.
-For example, those who rely on our services, might feel theyhave no choice but to agree.
+- The school will still process the personal data without consent. - The processing involves the performance of a contract, which includes the provision of a service. - There is an imbalance of power between the school and the data subject.
+For example, those who rely on our services, might feel they have no choice but to agree.